 "60th anniversary of the LOTUS 7"

-in AUTOWORLD from 7 october to 5 november 2017 - org.
-7 & Roadster Club Belgium
+This Expo took place in AUTOWORLD Brussels from 7 october to 5 november 2017 - It was organised by the 7 & Roadster Club Belgium.

 - Sevens displayed at the EXPO in AutoWorld (see lower on this page)